NewFind your real estate agent style: take the assessment

 Search homes for sale in Philadelphia

-For 2025, the Philadelphia real estate tax rate is 1.3998%of a property’s assessed value.
+For 2026, the Philadelphia real estate tax rate is 1.3998% of a property’s assessed value.
 It splits two ways: 0.6159% funds the City, and 0.7839% funds the School District of Philadelphia.
 There is no separate township or borough tax, because the city and the county are the same government.
 That is the whole rate.
 A suburb stacks a county rate, a municipal rate, and a school-district rate; Philadelphia does not.

 Assessed at market value

 This is where the city and its suburbs part ways.
 Many suburbs still assess homes on a base year from decades ago, which is why their millage looks enormous while the real rate is a fraction of it.
 Philadelphia is the opposite.
-The Office of Property Assessment values homes at current market value and reassessed every property for 2024, so a Philadelphia home assessed at $250,000 is, roughly, a $250,000 home.
-The state’s Common Level Ratio for the city is about 94.34%, close to full value, so there is little gap between the assessed number and the market number to reconcile.
+The Office of Property Assessment keeps values at market value, most recently with citywide revaluations for the 2025 and 2027 tax years, so a Philadelphia home assessed at $250,000 is, roughly, a $250,000 home.
+New 2027 assessment notices started mailing in late June 2026; if yours looks wrong, the informal first-level review deadline is September 1, 2026.
+The state’s Common Level Ratio for the city is 94.34%, close to full value, so there is little gap between the assessed number and the market number to reconcile.

 If you own your home and live in it, the Homestead Exemption removes $100,000 from the assessed value before the rate applies.
 On the 1.3998% rate, that is about $1,399 off your bill every year.
 You apply once, it is free, and it renews on its own.
 It is the first thing an owner-occupant should claim.